 When you see any of these signs develop, take deliberate action and keep the dog in a safe, warm place.
 You must take other cold-weather variables into consideration such as the chill and breeze of the wind which can cut through a dog’s coat more easily.
 Dampness also plays a part, whether it be from rain or heavy fog, can quickly make a dog colder faster as well.

 Preventing small dogs and toy breeds from shivering and getting too cold requires external assistance.
 Generally, these dogs layer up with dog winter snoods, boots, or even jackets.
 While at home, using a winter dog house is generally sufficient, especially if your home is perfectly heated up.

-Dog winter boots are often an item that is commonly overlooked by some dog owners as not many think to buy shoes for their little dogs.
+Dog winter boots are an item that is commonly overlooked by some dog owners as not many think to buy shoes for their little dogs.
 However, the right shoe during the winter can prove to be a great benefit in terms of keeping dog paws warm and safe.
 Boots can be used especially in the snow or rain.

 Generally, a dog’s paw is well insulated and contains a heat transfer system coupled with fat and tissue that keep dogs from needing shoes, however, this does not always apply to the smaller breeds.
 You can help keep your dog warm by buying him some small boots that he may be better to run and hop in the snow, or even for walking on wet and icy terrain.
 Other forms of shoes can be worn inside the home for extra comfort.

 There are an array of products one can choose from ranging from slip-resistant boots, some come with reflectors on them, or you can opt for the waterproof rain boots.

 Similar to the reasons for buying boots, increasing the insulation in cold weather for small dogs may even include buying him some socks.
 Socks are generally used indoors when your flooring stays cold.
 Using heating mats is another way of warming up your dog’s paws and belly!